-One in ten persons will have a seizure during his or her life.
-The tendency to have recurrent unprovoked seizures is called epilepsy.
-Epilepsy affects more than 3 million Americans.
+One in ten people will have a seizure during his or her life, and epilepsy affects more than 3 million Americans.
 It has a considerable impact on health, employment and quality of life.

 - Most patients respond to anti-epileptic medications.
 Currently there are over 25 seizure medications available.
 However, about 1/3 of seizure patients will still have seizures despite medications.

 - Neurostimulation, such as Vagus Nerve Stimulation (VNS), Responsive Neurostimulation (RNS) and Deep Brain Stimulation (DBS).
 This uses a device to send electrical impulses to the brain and can decrease seizure frequency in many patients who did not benefit from medications with relatively low risk of side effects.
 With an assessment, you can find out if these devices can be appropriate for you.